What is KBART?

 Does KBART have any specific uses for librarians?

-Librarians primarily interact with KBART-compliant files as consumers of knowledge base data.
+Librarians primarily interact with KBART-compliant files as users of knowledge bases.
 However, some librarians have successfully used KBART to create files for custom local and consortial packages and load them into their local knowledge bases.
 Some librarians also find KBART title list files useful for understanding a content provider’s offerings or determining the contents of a standard package they have purchased.